Get your certified South Dakota Birth Certificate

 When you place your order with VRO, you can track the status of your application online as we handle it.
 VRO verifies your documents before sending them to the South Dakota Department of Health – Vital Records Office (SD DOH) for processing.
 You can also request mail tracking through VRO to monitor the progress of your application to the health department.

 When manually mailing your birth certificate request to the SD DOH, including a self-addressed stamped envelope with your application is optional.
 Purchasing mail tracking is recommended to guarantee timely handling and secure delivery of your certificate.
-Once your certificate is mailed from the SD DOH to your address, they are not responsible for lost or misdirected certificates.
+Once your certificate is mailed from the SD DOH to your address, they are not responsible for lost or misdirected certificate.

 frequently asked questions